-At its October 11-13, 2012 meeting, the Council on Education for Public Health (CEPH) Board of Councilors accredited the Rollins School of Public Health at Emory University for a seven-year term, extending to December 31, 2019.
+In October 2012, the Council on Education for Public Health (CEPH) Board of Councilors accredited the Rollins School of Public Health at Emory University for a seven-year term, extending to December 31, 2019.
 RSPH is currently involved in a self-study process that began in Spring 2017 to prepare for the next CEPH re-accreditation site visit scheduled for October 28-30, 2019.

-A month later, a team of reviewers conducted an on-site visit at Rollins to validate the self-study findings.
-They interviewed a host of individuals in and outside of the Rollins community, inspected school facilities, examined documentation supporting the self-study, and prepared a report of its findings.
+A month later, a team of CEPH reviewers will conduct an on-site visit at RSPH to validate the self-study findings.
+They will interview a host of individuals both inside and outside of the Rollins community, inspect school facilities, examine documentation supporting the self-study, and prepare a report of their findings.

 Why is CEPH Accreditation Important to Us?

 CEPH accreditation sets a standard by which all accredited schools and programs of public health work to enhance health in human populations, through organized community effort.
 Accreditation by CEPH means that we have rigorously evaluated the quality and content of our instruction, research, and services programs and have successfully met CEPH’s published criteria—and that’s important to us.